-How to Target Multiple Cities Without Hurting Your SEO
+How To Target Multiple Cities Without Hurting Your SEO

 Why Is Local SEO Important?

 If local SEO can potentially “hurt” you, why do it at all?
+Here are two good reasons:

 Local SEO Attracts Foot Traffic

-Imagine traveling out of town for a distant cousin’s wedding.
+Imagine you’re out of town for a cousin’s wedding.

-On the night before the big day, you’re in your hotel room, craving a giant cheese pizza.
+On the night before the big day, you’re in your hotel room when you crave a cheese pizza.

-You pick up your phone and Google…what?
+You pick up your phone and Google … what?

 “Pizza?”